WallysFerreira/Sorveteria/DEVELOPMENT.md

 Stores a new account in the database.
 Used for signup

-#### getAccount(account)
+#### validateAccount(account)

-Retrieves an account from the database if an account with the name exists and passwords match.
+Checks if an account with matching name and password exists on the database.

 Used for login.